bhanu0925/PythonBasics/README.md

 the code to catch this exception and print &#39;Caught an oops&#39;.
 11. Use zip() to make a dictionary called movies that pairs these lists: titles = [&#39;Creature of Habit&#39;, &#39;Crewel Fate&#39;] and plots = [&#39;A nun turns into a monster&#39;, &#39;A haunted yarn shop&#39;].

+PythonBasics_18

+1. Create a zoo.py file first.
+Define the hours() function, which prints the string &#39;Open 9-5 daily&#39;.
+Then, use the interactive interpreter to import the zoo module and call its hours() function.
+2. In the interactive interpreter, import the zoo module as menagerie and call its hours() function.
+3. Using the interpreter, explicitly import and call the hours() function from zoo.
+4. Import the hours() function as info and call it.
+5. Create a plain dictionary with the key-value pairs &#39;a&#39;: 1, &#39;b&#39;: 2, and &#39;c&#39;: 3, and print it out.
+6.Make an OrderedDict called fancy from the same pairs listed in 5 and print it.
+Did it print in the same order as plain?
+7. Make a default dictionary called dict_of_lists and pass it the argument list.
+Make the list dict_of_lists[&#39;a&#39;] and append the value &#39;something for a&#39; to it in one assignment.
+Print dict_of_lists[&#39;a&#39;].